6 Things You Can Do Right Now to Improve Your Finances

 If the answer is no, don’t beat yourself up or ignore the possibility of becoming permanently disabled or retiring.
 Those events happen to millions of people each year, and “It won’t happen to me” is not a plan.

 Take advantage of the wake-up call

 Here are 6 things you can do right now to improve your finances, in order from easiest-to-act-on to most-time consuming:

-If you don’t have an emergency fund, open one today and deposit something from every bit of income you get to it.
-I’m a fan of ING Direct.
+- If you don’t have an emergency fund, open one today and deposit something from every bit of income you get to it.
 Then do not touch that money, unless you lose your job or become disabled.